kun-li/Website/content/home/about.md

 I design and develop online courses with subject matter experts in higher education.
 I work on educational data mining projects.
 I conduct research based on learning sciences and instructional design models.

-My research interests include applying theories in learning science into real education settings, self-regulated learning in online environments and learning community.
+My research interests include applying theories in learning science into real education settings, self-regulated learning in online environments and designing engaging personalized learning experiences for all learners.